chr26195/chr26195.github.io/index.md

 ## Recent News

-* [2024/05] I will be giving two invited talks at [FLaNN](https://flann.super.site) (May 26) and [ASAP](https://asap-seminar.github.io) (May 27) seminars.
+* [2025.05] I will be giving talks at [FLaNN](https://flann.super.site) (May 26) and [ASAP](https://asap-seminar.github.io) (May 27) seminars.
-* [2024/05] Two papers were accepted in ICML 2025!
+* [2025.05] Two papers were accepted in ICML 2025!
 One about the theoretical limitation of CoT and a new LLM reasoning paradigm, another about a principled graph transformer.

 {% include_relative _includes/publications.md %}